 I’m also loving how the two especially good moods are not just colors but patterns.
 I hope the entire fan is filled out with these!

 I had to add this one here because I really like how the artists used stickers, post-it notes, and washi tape to decorate it.

 Monthly Healthy Habits Tracker

-An interesting idea would be to track your general health is to have a separate tracker with just health-related habits.
+An interesting idea would be to track your general health is to having a separate tracker with just health-related habits.
 When I used this tracker, it really allowed me to focus on my health goals and see the progress.

 Bullet Journal Trackers To Track Health Adjustment

 Seeing the changes that occur thanks to your everyday work is the best motivation there is.
-So use these tracker ideas to make sure you keep it up and stay excited for more improvements.

 The first thing to do when you set your fitness goals is to have a measurements tracker.